 Automakers worldwide have realized the offshoring advantages of manufacturing in Mexico, and many consider .
 As ProMexico pointed out, investment announcements by BMW, KIA Motors and Toyota in late 2015 translated to a projected increase of 50 percent in the production of light vehicles by 2020.
-Mexico's automotive manufacturing sector will continue to grow, and businesses spanning from Tier 1 suppliers and OEMs are smart to consider moving automotive manufacturing operations to to Mexico.
+Mexico's automotive manufacturing sector will continue to grow, and businesses spanning from Tier 1 suppliers and OEMs are smart to consider moving their operations to to Mexico.

 Mexico Automotive Manufacturing on the Rise

 Recently, Mexico's automotive manufacturing outlook has achieved a spike in success.
 According to USA Today, data from WardsAuto revealed Mexico produced roughly one in five of all vehicles in North America in 2015, which was double the production in 2004.
 This rate is expected to increase to one in four by 2020.
 Dennis DesRoisers, president of DesRoisers Automotive Consultants near Toronto, also told USA Today that Mexico is growing in terms of investment in the industry.
 "The U.S.' South and Mexico are winning the battle," said DesRosiers.
 "Over half the capacity and 80% to 90% of investment dollars are going to the U.S. South or Mexico."

 WardsAuto predicts new automotive manufacturing will add 1.2 million units of capacity in North America overall by 2020, but much of this growth will be concentrated in Mexico, as companies like General Motors, Ford, Toyota, Honda, Volkswagen, Audi, BMW, Hyundai and Mazda all increase their capacity there.
 USA Today shared data from the Center for Automotive Research in Ann Arbor that noted in total, projected investments from automakers will reach $7 billion in Mexico, compared to $10.5 for the U.S. and a mere $750 million in Canada.